-Above: The Allaire Desk Fan comes in two sizes and three finishes (brushed nickel, silver sage, black); it's on sale at Restoration Hardware starting at $95.
+Above: The Allaire Desk Fan from Restoration Hardware comes in two sizes and three finishes (brushed nickel, silver sage, black); prices start at $129.
 For more desktop ideas, see 10 Easy Pieces: Task Desk Lamps.

 Above: The Charly Little Fan from Swizz Style is $130 at Williams-Sonoma.

-Above: The Hunter Century 12-Inch Portable Table Fan in brushed nickel is $73.40 from Amazon.
+Above: The Hunter Century 12-Inch Portable Table Fan in brushed nickel is $77.95 from Hunter Air.